- Todd Bensman

 Prior to his government experience, Bensman worked on staff for The Dallas Morning News, CBS, and Hearst Newspapers, covering the FBI, federal law enforcement and serving on investigative teams.
 He reported extensively on national security issues after 9/11 and worked from more than 25 countries in Latin America, the Middle East, and Africa.
 In Texas, he authored long-form investigative stories with emphases on border security related to illegal immigration and Mexico’s drug war.
 His reporting on human smuggling from Muslim-majority countries, Mexico's drug war, and cross-border gun smuggling to cartels earned two National Press Club awards and an Inter-American Press Association award, among others.
 The Texas Institute of Letters twice recognized Bensman’s border coverage for high excellence in newspaper reporting.
 During the early 1990s, he reported on the Gulf War, to include scud missile attacks and refugee issues, from Israel, Egypt and Jordan.
 He went on to cover Eastern Europe, to include armed conflict in Moldova and a year covering warfare in Bosnia, where he provided frequent dispatches from the siege of Sarajevo.

-Bensman holds a master’s degree from the Naval Postgraduate School, Center for Homeland Defense and Security.
+Bensman holds a master’s degree from the Naval Postgraduate School, Center for Homeland Defense and Security; his thesis was entitled "The Ultra-Marathoners of Human Smuggling: Defending Forward against Dark Networks that Can Transport Terrorists across American Land Borders".
 He also holds a master’s degree from the University of Missouri School of Journalism, and an undergraduate degree in journalism from Northern Arizona University.